 Under the 1996 amendments to the federal Safe Drinking Water Act and the Third Unregulated Contaminant Monitoring Rule (UCMR3), EPA is required once in every five years to issue a new list of up to 30 unregulated contaminants which public water systems must monitor.
 The intent of the rule is to provide baseline occurrence data that EPA can combine with toxicological research to make decisions about potential future drinking water regulations.
-The Village of Elmsford was randomly chosen to participate in the third round of this contaminant testing.
+In 2014 the Village of Elmsford was randomly chosen to participate in the third round of this contaminant testing.
 The data from this sampling can be found in the tables of this report.
-For more information on the rule, and to see a list of the unregulated contaminants, go to http://water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr3/
+For more information on the rule, and to see a list of the unregulated contaminants, go to http://water.epa.gov/lawsregs/rulesregs/sdwa/ucmr/ucmr3/ or call the office of the Village Engineer at 914-592-6555 for more information.